alexyuan66/cpsc552-final-project/README.md

 ---

+## Notice

+All development for this project was done on the Yale Mccleary Cluster with the following settings
+* Number of CPU cores per node: 1
+* Memory per CPU core in GiB: 45
+* Partitions: gpu_devel
+* Number of GPUs per node: 2
+* GPU: NVIDIA GeForce RTX 3090

+---

 ## Dependencies

 For convenience, we have created a `env.yml` file that can be run to install all but one required dependencies with the following command, creating the opencoder_env environment: